hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Yes, I agree - just wanted to show you a small typo

 [12:25:38](#Ckz-21XVYDWsI1mD0G31rOTtEGos6bjpDLGie15dySs) <GiuseppeChillemi (GiuseppeChillemi)>:
-The problem is that I don't see the typo! Ì†ΩÌ∏É
+The problem is that I don't see the typo! üòÉ

 [12:26:01](#pDg6wylm6GVgZaUa-k9ojlRdKpnd51YNeRETld6ST-8) <GiuseppeChillemi (GiuseppeChillemi)>:
 * I don't know when it will be ready but it is not important.
 We need real and usable solutions.
 Red is a concrete project which gives us the stability and support needed.
 When AltScript and ASON will be ready, we will consider them but we can achive the same results on Red with just a little overhead.
 Those projects are a thing of the future but Red is a  thing of now.